privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

      * OTP extra field:
      * 'false' (default) - one password field for PIN or PIN and OTP together.
      * 'true' - Password field for PIN and extra field for OTP already on the first step.
-     * Remember: you have to set 'doSendPassword' to 'true' first to have it working!
      */
     'otpextra' => 'false',